benrad05/student_data_visualization/README.md

   - Scatter Plot
   - Should use geom_jitter because if y dependent variable is discrete not a proper scatter plot

-5.Does higher study time leader to a higher grade
+5. Does higher study time leader to a higher grade
   - Ex prop table or summary x